Product marketability / SDS

 In the case of biocidal products containing more than one existing active substance, applications for product authorisations have to be submitted no later than the date of approval of the last active substance for that product-type (Art.
 89 paragraph 3).
 After the active substance has been approved, the national transition measures for products containing existing active substances may be applied for no more than another three years.
 Where no application for authorisation has been submitted, the biocidal product can a) no longer be made available on the market with effect from 180 days after the date of approval of the active substance(s); and b) use of the biocidal product may continue for up to 365 days.
 Where an application for authorisation of a biocidal product is rejected, or it is decided that no authorisation will be granted, or certain conditions are imposed for the authorisation, the following time periods apply for “existing” active substances: a) 180 days for making the product available on the market and b) 365 days for the use of the biocidal product after the date of the decision of the authority.
 (Art.
 89 of the BPR)

-A description of the authorisation procedures can be found under the menu item “Product authorisation”.
+A description of the authorisation procedures can be found under the menu item “Product assessment”.

 Labelling of and advertisement for biocidal products